benw10-1/reactPortfolio/README.md

 ## Usage

-Once the application is installed, the user must make necessary changes to the .env file and install all packages.
-After that, open the `terminal` and run:
+Once the application is installed, open the `terminal` in the repository directory and run: <br>

-    npm deploy
+    npm run deploy
-    npm start
+    npm run start

 ## Visit page